-☐ Finding: The finding was that civil rights training had not been completed for this current school year for those involved in the food service program.
+$\Box$ Finding: The finding was that civil rights training had not been completed for this current school yea for those involved in the food service program.
 Corrective Action Needed: Please have those persons involved in the food service program review the civil rights power point and sign the training roster.
-Please submit the signed training roster.

-☐ Finding: The finding was that the roster used for checking off students at the point of service showed students who qualified as free.

-Corrective Action Needed: Please correct the roster so as not to identify students that qualify for meal benefits.
-Corrected on-site no further action needed.
+Please submit the signed training roster. ☐ Finding: The finding was that civil rights non-discrimination statement was not listed on the website or in the handbook.
+Corrective Action Needed: Please submit a statement on how this will be corrected moving forward. ☐ Finding: The finding was that civil rights non-discrimination statement was not listed on the menu.
+The shorten version can be used for this purpose.

+Corrective Action Needed: Please submit a copy of a printed menu with the non-discrimination statement on it.